animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Let’s see how our `DBLoader` declaration would look in that case:
+Let's see how our `DBLoader` declaration would look in that case:

 </div>